 Register a death

-You need to register the death at a face-to-face appointment at the register office.
+You need to register the death at a phone appointment.

 - the person’s NHS number